rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 My store will require a high-standard seeking to **protect the software** and to care about the consumer of these addons.

-👨🏾‍⚖ I don't want it near scammers!
-I don't want it to be used for harming others!
-That's an _infamia_ and I will take strict care in this regard:
+👨🏾‍⚖ I want to control it as a business, to [keep it respectable](https://www.youtube.com/watch?t=197&v=2D_zITtVJGA) and I will take strict care in this regard:

 - Contracts for sellers
 - Expropriate abandoned addons